limitcool/caddy-waf/docs/metrics.md

         ```
     *   This metric is essential to understand geographical attack patterns and the effectiveness of country-based blocking/whitelisting.
     *   High numbers of lookups can indicate a lot of traffic originating from various regions.
+*   **`ip_blacklist_hits` (Integer):**
+    *   Represents the count of requests that were blocked or flagged because the source IP address was found on a configured IP blacklist.
+    *   This metric indicates the frequency of requests originating from IPs known to be malicious or associated with undesirable activity.
+    *   A higher value suggests that the WAF is effectively blocking traffic from known bad actors.
+*   **`rate_limiter_blocked_requests` (Integer):**
+    *   Indicates the number of requests that were blocked by the rate limiting mechanism.
+    *   This metric shows how many requests exceeded the defined rate limits and were subsequently blocked to protect against brute-force attacks, DDoS attempts, or excessive traffic from a single source.
+    *   A high number might indicate ongoing attacks or misconfigured rate limits.
+*   **`rate_limiter_requests` (Integer):**
+    *   Represents the total number of requests that were subjected to rate limiting checks.
+    *   This metric provides context for `rate_limiter_blocked_requests`, showing the overall volume of traffic that was evaluated by the rate limiter.
+    *   Comparing this with `rate_limiter_blocked_requests` can help understand the proportion of traffic being rate-limited and blocked.
 *   **`rule_hits` (Object):**
     *   A core component of the metrics, this object provides a detailed breakdown of how many times each specific rule was triggered by incoming requests.
     *   The keys within this object represent unique rule identifiers (often the rule's ID or a user-defined name).